MarkusLoennig/project_template/README.md

    - this is quantitative data (time, error rate)

+- The participant will then
+	1. take a break watch of 15 min (without VR or nature scenes of any kind)
+	2. take a break with 15 min of VR nature scenes (scenes depending on the individual)
-- The participant will then be able to watch 15/10/8 minutes of VR nature scenes (depending on the individual setup)
+	3. take a break with 10 min of VR nature scenes (scenes depending on the individual)
    - The regular "office" chair will be given, as we focus on the visual inputs and effects, not the overall effect of comfortable sensory (touch, body position) environment.
    - An "Oculus Go" will be used, with which the participant can select his/her favorite natural environment (forrest, wood, beach, mountains)